Things to Do in Galway with Kids

 Discover Pallas Karting Cost of Family Ticket €140

 Connemara National Park features 2,000 hectares of mountains, bogs, heaths, grasslands and forests – all open for exploration!
 You’ll also find exhibitions, Connemara ponies, indoor and outdoor picnic areas, nature trails, hill walks, tea rooms and a children’s playground.
 The views from the park are spectacular so bring your camera.

 Special events are hosted in the park throughout the year so make sure to check their website to see what’s on before you visit.
 The park is open seven days a week from 9am to 5.30pm and admission is completely free for all of its attractions.

-Looking for more things to do around Galway?
-Use our online concierge tool for tips and recommendations on what to eat, drink and do in Galway.
-Trust us, we’re locals.
+Also, check our Online Concierge for tips and recommendations on what to see in Galway.
+Trust us, we’re locals!